LootSafe/lootsafe.core.docker/README.md

   docker start -i -a [container name here]
   ```
   You can wait around until the error appears.
 If all is well and you want to leave run `ctrl+p+q`.
+- If it's still too overwhelming call your mom and talk to her about your problem.